JSellinger/datafun-05-sql-project/README.md

 When you are done working on your project, you can deactivate the virtual environment by running:

 deactivate This will revert your terminal to the global Python environment

+## After Venv active

+Make sure to pip install -r requirements.txt

+Upgrade pip install if prompted then you can run the first utils_logger script to track your changes.